rdaum/simple_tta/README.md

   * Setting and reading the program counter.

-The instruction set is very simple and is best understood by reading the primitive "assembler" used by the unit tests in assembler.cc/assembler.h
+The instruction set is very simple and is best understood by reading the assembler implementation in tests/assembler.rs

   * All instructions have a source unit (ALU, register, memory, or program counter), and a destination unit (same).